-Funeral pie?!?
-The Pa Dutch love their pies, but gathering ’round the table is not always for joyous occasions.
-When a family in the Coal Region suffers the death of a loved one, friends and neighbors often send food to the family so that they can spend their time making final arrangements, comforting each other, and have nourishment to see them through some difficult times.
+When a family in the Coal Region suffers the loss of a loved one, friends and neighbors often send food to the family so that they can spend their time making final arrangements, comforting each other, and have nourishment to see them through difficult times.

-My Mom often sent this pie, as many PA Dutch, Amish, and Mennonite cooks did, to a grieving family.
-It is believed that this pie was often chosen because the staples for it were almost always in the pantry and the pie keeps well.
-It is a double-crusted raisin filling pie which is pretty sweet — it is thought this pie is deliberately made cloyingly, almost painfully, sweet to allow mourners to forget, if only for a moment, the pain of their grief.
+This double-crusted raisin filling pie is pretty sweet — it is thought this pie is deliberately made cloyingly, almost painfully, sweet to allow mourners to forget, if only for a moment, the pain of their grief.

 Amish Funeral PieCourse: DessertCuisine: Pa.
 Dutch, Coal RegionDifficulty: Intermediate